By Catarina Rodrigues, Featured Health Story

 PhoebeMD is currently opening its blog to submissions from Health & Wellness contributors—specifically, to feature 1) informative articles on the topic of health and wellness, and 2) empowering stories about personal health journeys.

 If you are interested in being featured, click here to learn more.

-In this post we will discuss what types of foods make up a heart healthy diet.
-In a subsequent post, we will cover the essentials of a specific component of heart healthy eating–the low salt diet.
+In this article I will discuss what types of foods make up a heart healthy diet.
+In a subsequent article, I will cover the essentials of a specific component of heart healthy eating–the low sodium diet.